 You can prove it by explaining how your past work experiences and skills meet the job requirements by reviewing the job posting before writing the letter.

-You should customize the cover letter to the firm you are applying to.
+You should customize the cover letter for the firm you are applying to.
 Addressing the letter to the employer by name can also enable you to personalize the cover letter.
 It helps create a personal connection with the employer while maintaining professionalism.

 It would be best to keep in mind that your cover letter should be focused and brief.
 It should aim to show how you stand out from other candidates.
 It also expresses your enthusiasm about the opportunity to work at the firm.
 Finally, you should provide relevant information to help show how you would fit into the organization.